 If you are planning to work as a virtual assistant, you should decide if you want to work for someone in the corporate world or as a personal assistant.

 Being a virtual assistant can limit your time to a certain schedule, especially that some would require you to work during office hours.

-A virtual assistant must be good in managing time, making a schedule, preparing online meetings, and planning.
+A virtual assistant must be good at managing time, making a schedule, preparing online meetings, and planning.
 One must have strong communication skills that can be used in customer service duties, answering calls, and responding to emails.

-A virtual assistant should help the business owner since he or she has many tasks to do and must be responsible for keeping the owner on track and updated of what is happening in the business.
+A virtual assistant should help the business owner since he or she has many tasks to do and must be responsible for keeping the owner on track and updated on what is happening in the business.